 6. European Style Cabinets

-Specifically, the European style cabinets come in naturals, euro, or bylder versions.
-The naturals version uses Roma, paint, Modello, and wood to provide a natural finish.
-On the other hand, Euro is more leaned towards high gloss, textured, and matte finishes.
+Euro-style cabinets are thus best suited for a contemporary design, where the emphasis is more on elegance and sophistication.
+Specifically, European-style kitchen cabinets come in natural, euro, or bolder versions.
+The natural version uses Roma, paint, Modello, and wood to provide a natural finish.
+On the other hand, Euro is more leaned towards high-gloss, textured, and matte finishes.

 7. Color Customization